Peltier Cooler: Working Principle & Applications

 A Peltier Module is an electronic component that helps to counter Thermal Issues in a Circuit.
 Many Circuit components might require a cool environment to operate, while others might need to maintain a certain temperature and not above or below it, to operate effectively.
 Here Heat Sinks and Cooler Fans might not work due to architecture, hence Peltier Modules comes to the rescue, by solving the problem at hand as well as maintaining the Architecture.

-Peltier Modules operate on the principle of the Peltier Effect.
+Peltier module working on the principle of the Peltier Effect.
 This effect brings up a temperature difference by transferring heat between two junctions.
 The Principal application of the Peltier Module is Cooling, but this module can also be used for heating or maintaining a temperature.

 HeatSink and Cooling

-As we know that a Peltier cools one side and heats its other side, using appropriate heat sinks with Peltier becomes rather necessary.
+Ensuring the efficiency of the peltier module working requires the use of proper heat sinks.
+The Peltier cools one side and heats the other, emphasizing the importance of effective heat dissipation.
 Due to excessive heat on one side of the Peltier, the module might melt or may get internally damaged, thus A heat sink will sap the heat from the Peltier surface and keep it functioning and undamaged.

 In addition to the Heat Sink one can even use a cooling fan to keep the Peltier from overheating, cooling fans come in various sizes, if bigger cooling fans hinder your design, you can look up small cooling fans to maintain the structure of your project and keep it from being bulky.